Mike Slinn

 3. The url and label parameter values can be enclosed in single or double quotes.

-4. If match is specified, and label is not specified, then the linked text to display is taken from the matched page title.
+4. If match is specified, and label is not specified, then the title of the matched page is used as the label.

 Syntax 2: Easiest to Type